MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 Yes, [!include[pn-remote-assist](../includes/pn-remote-assist.md)] is available as a free 90-day trial.
 For more information, see [Try Remote Assist for free](try-remote-assist-free.md).
 Note that the 90-day free trial is only available for users who haven't already purchased a subscription.

-## Can I still use the preview app?

-The preview period has ended.
-Existing preview app customers had until March 2019 to upgrade to a paid subscription.

 ## What are the technical requirements for installing Remote Assist?

 To use [!include[pn-remote-assist](../includes/pn-remote-assist.md)], you’ll need: